 Barrier function & disease

 Barrier function of the gut model can be assessed using trans epithelial electrical resistance (TEER) measured in the OrganoTEER .
 The OrganoTEER is capable of measuring all 40 tubes of the OrganoPlate 3-lane in parallel, and under flow conditions under a minute.
 Figure 2a shows increasing TEER values over the first 4 days of culture, followed by stabilization.
 Barrier integrity can also be assessed by microscopy.
 In this assay, a fluorescent dye is perfused through the lumen of the model’s endothelial vessel.
 Figure 2b shows disruption of the barrier by staurosporine exposure and figure 2c shows a dynamic EC50 curve demonstrating the impact of both dose as well as exposure time.
-In figure 2d barrier function is compromised through a cocktail of cytokines mimicking inflammatory bowel disease.
-The phenotype could be prevented by knockdown of an IBD specific gene or compound.
 Other assays that could be run on this model include transported assays, as described for the kidney and neuro-vascular unit.

 Caco-2 cells have a phenotype resembling enterocytes of the small intestine.
 By adding goblet-likecells, it is possible to increase the mucus secretion in the lumen of the tubule (see figure 3).
 The in-vivo situation can be even further mimiced by increasing complexity through adding intestinal myofibroblasts in the gel and a blood vessel, as well as immune cells to the lumen of the blood vessel.
 The platform could also be used to grow intestinal organoids into a tube or primary intestinal material.